vi-is-ramen/DoorsOS/README.md

 # What is DoorsOS 🚪?

-DoorsOS is an x86_64 POSIX-Compilant Limine-based operating system in C. An active effort of making a full OS, with a simple and readable codebase.
+DoorsOS is an x86_64 POSIX-Compliant Limine-based operating system in C. An active effort of making a full OS, with a simple and readable codebase.

 # Preview of the OS